jhagenauer/spawnn/EXAMPLE.md

 #### 8. Train the artifical neural network.

 To finally build the network, click on 'train'.
 A result tab shows up which gives you a representation of the network and a map.
-You can visually analyze the network and data as well as export them in different formats.
+You can interactively analyze the network, inspect selected neurons/regions, visualize the relationships between features/neurons as well as export the network and data in different formats.